sectechsociety/Prometheus/README.md

 When you submit a prompt, Prometheus:

-1. Searches through 811 curated prompt engineering guidelines to find relevant advice
+1. Detects the prompt type (code, analysis, explain, creative, summarize, troubleshoot)
-2. Analyzes what's missing from your prompt (context? examples? format?)
+2. Searches 811 curated prompt-engineering guidelines and picks those relevant to that type
-3. Generates three enhanced variations using model-specific patterns
+3. Generates enhanced variations using type-specific structures (no user model selection needed)
 4. Returns all versions with metadata so you can see what changed

 We use ChromaDB for vector similarity search and sentence-transformers for embeddings.
-The enhancement logic uses templates informed by training experiments with LoRA adapters, but runs without needing a GPU at inference time.
+The enhancement logic uses lightweight templates informed by training experiments, but runs without needing a GPU at inference time.

 <details>
 <summary>System diagram</summary>